stakater/kubestackplus-docs/content/help/k8s-concepts/high-availability.md

 Worker nodes are the virtual machines that contain your application pods.
 By default, SAAP cluster has a minimum of three worker nodes for a single availability-zone cluster.
 In the event of a worker node failure, pods are relocated to functioning worker nodes, as long as there is enough capacity, until any issue with an existing node is resolved or the node is replaced.
 More worker nodes means more protection against single node outages, and ensures proper cluster capacity for rescheduled pods in the event of a node failure.

-!!! note "NOTE"
+!!! note
     When accounting for possible node failures, it is also important to understand how storage is affected.

 ### Potential failure point 3: Cluster availability